Codeception/Codeception/docs/01-Introduction.md

 Testing pieces of code before coupling them together is highly important as well.
 This way, you can be sure that some deeply hidden feature still works, even if it was not covered by functional or acceptance tests.
-This also demonstrates that you have produced stable and testable code.
+This also shows care in producing stable and testable code.

 Codeception is created on top of [PHPUnit](http://www.phpunit.de/).
 If you have experience writing unit tests with PHPUnit you can continue doing so.
-Codeception has no problem executing standard PHPUnit tests, but Codeception provides some well-built tools to make your unit tests simpler and cleaner.
+Codeception has no problem executing standard PHPUnit tests, but, additionally, Codeception provides some well-built tools to make your unit tests simpler and cleaner.

-Even inexperienced developers should understand what is tested and how.
 Requirements and code can change rapidly, and unit tests should be updated every time to fit the requirements.
 The better you understand the testing scenario, the faster you can update it for new behavior.